 What can I do to prepare for a winter storm?

 - Learn about your area's winter storm risk.
 Contact your local Red Cross chapter or emergency management office for your area's winter storm risk and storm history.

 - Understand the hazards of wind chill, which combines the cooling effect of wind and cold temperatures on exposed skin.

 - Service vehicles and snow removal equipment before winter storm season.

-- Keep your car's gas tank full for emergency use and to keep the fuel line from freezing.
+- Keep your car's gas tank full (or battery charged) for emergency use.
+Keeping your tank full also helps prevent the fuel line from freezing.